-2.3 Atmospheric nudging
+295 2.3 Atmospheric nudging

 To constrain the natural variability in large-scale atmospheric circulation, a grid-point nudging method was implemented in the AFSI and AFSF experiments (Jeuken et al., 2016).
-This approach forces the atmospheric large-scale circulation by introducing a tendency term in the wind both zonally and meridionally.
-This added tendency term is calculated between the simulations and reference dataset.
-Kooperman et al. (2012) demonstrated that when the horizontal wind is nudged towards a reference state, the impact of natural variability is substantially minimized.
+This approach forces the atmospheric large-scale circulation by introducing a tendency term in the horizontal wind components, By taking the differences between the model simulations and reference dataset, the added endency term is computed.
+Kooperman et al. (2012) demonstrated that when the horizontal wind is nudged towards a reference state, the impact of natural variability is substantially reduced.
 The strength of the nudging can be modified by a relaxation time scale, which was chosen to be 6h following other studies (Kooperman et al., 2012).
 All models use 6-hourly wind field data from the ERA-Interim reanalysis as reference data (Dee et al., 2011).
-The atmospheric nudging vertical profile (See Appendix Figure B1) shows that nudging starts around 700hPa but only with a very weak nudging strength.
+The vertical profile of the atmospheric nudging (See Appendix Figure B1) shows that nudging starts around 700hPa but only with a very weak nudging strength.
 The nudging strength increases gradually in the upward direction and full nudging is only applied above ca. 400hPa.
 Thus, the mid-to-upper atmosphere is nudged, and it is important to note that the planetary boundary layer is free to adjust in the nudged experiments.

-155 2.4 ERA5 reanalysis data
+2.4 ERA5 reanalysis data

 For the study period 1979 to 2016, weekly meridional wind data at 250 hPa (v250), near-surface temperature (t2m), and mean sea level pressure (mslp) are taken from the ERA5 reanalysis for the summer months June, July, and August (JJA) (Hersbach et al., 2020).
-For precipitation (prep), land-only data is used from bias-adjusted ERA5 (WFDE5_CRU, Cucchi et al., 2020).
+For precipitation (prcp), land-only data is used from bias-adjusted ERA5 (WFDE5_CRU, Cucchi et al., 2020).
 Also, weekly t2m data is detrended to its climatological mean (1979 - 2016) values of that week.

-160 2.5 Extracting circumglobal waves and phase-locking analysis
+2.5 Extracting circumglobal waves and phase-locking analysis

 High amplitude wave events are selected based on the Fourier transformation analysis of weekly-mean v250 averaged over 35N to 60N, both in ERA5 and models analogous to previous studies (Kornhuber et al. 2019, 2020).
 Wave events are identified as those weeks with wave amplitudes higher than 1.5 standard deviations (s.d.) of the climatology calculated from 494 weeks (38 years times 13 summer weeks per year) for ERA5.
-Since the AISI and AISF runs both have 5 ensemble members, the weeks are as follows: EC-Earth 494 x 5, CESM 494 x 5 and MIROC 481 x 5.
+Since the AISI and AISF runs both have 5 ensemble members, the total numbers of weeks are as follows: 494 x 5 = 2470 for EC-Earth and CESM, and 481 x 5 = 2405 for MIROC.
 For AFSI and AFSF, only one member is used for each model.
 Then, the composite surface imprints of near-surface temperature, precipitation, and mean sea level anomalies were obtained from those wave event periods.
-The probability density functions for phase positions are obtained for waves 5 to 8 for the weeks with identified high-amplitude events.
+To analyze preferred phase positions of individual waves, we determine the probability density functions of phase position for high-amplitude wave events.